surgiie/blade-cli/README.md

 This will render and save the file to the same directory as `person.rendered.yml`

-### Custom Save Directory
+### Custom Filename

-All files will get saved to the same directory as the file being rendered as `<filename>.rendered.<extension>` or simply `<filename>.rendered` if the file does not have an extension when you do not provide a custom directory to save the rendred file to.
+All files will get saved to the same directory as the file being rendered as `<filename>.rendered.<extension>` or simply `<filename>.rendered`.
 This is to avoid overwriting the file you are rendering.
-If you wish to save to a custom directory use the `--save-directory` option to specify a directory to write the file to:
+If you wish to save the file as a custom file name or change the directory, use the `--save-as` option to specify a file path to write the file to:

 ```
-php blade render ./person.yml \
+blade render ./person.yml \
-                --name="Bob" \
-                --relationship="Uncle" \
-                --favorite-food="Pizza" \
-                --include-address \
-                --save-directory="rendered-files"
+            ...
+            --save-as="/home/bob/custom-name.yml"

 ```

-The blade class will attempt to automatically ensure the directory exists if it can write to it.
-In the above example the the result of `./person.yml` would get written to `./rendered-files/person.yml`.
+**Note** - The blade class will attempt to automatically ensure the parent directories exist if it can write them otherwise an error is thrown due to lack of permissions.

 ### Variable Data